SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/docker.md

 Metrics are collected through the [Docker Stats Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/dockerstatsreceiver/README.md) of OpenTelemetry.
 This requires Docker API version 1.22+ and only Linux is supported.

+After installing Sumo OpenTelemetry collector to docker host machine, you need to make sure that `otelcol-sumo` user (created during Sumo OpenTelemetry collector installation) has permission to access docker.sock before pushing Docker ST to the collector.
+The command for this may vary depending on the linux OS which is being used.
+Here are commands which can help do that :

+- You can grant read and write access to the user otelcol-sumo for the docker.sock file using the command :
+`sudo setfacl -m user:otelcol-sumo:rw /var/run/docker.sock`
+- If docker.sock has docker group as the owner you can add otelcol-sumo user to this docker group using command :
+`sudo usermod -aG docker otelcol-sumo`

 #### For logs collection

 To collect Docker container event logs, execute the following command on the host machine and keep it running to monitor all Docker container-related events.
 The command requires a JSON file path where these container events will be stored.